fjantunen/sev1/index.md

 #### Positive Retrospectives: When Nothing Broke (Because You Did It Right) ✨

 We usually wait for things to break before we learn from them.
-But some of the best signals come from the near-misses—the moments where something *could* have gone sideways but didn’t.
+But some of the best signals come from the near-misses—the moments where something *could* have gone sideways but didn't.

 Maybe a deploy was flagged and rolled back before it hit prod.
 Maybe someone spotted an odd metric pattern, kicked off an investigation, and quietly averted a major issue.
 Maybe a fallback system kicked in perfectly and no one even noticed there was a problem.